 If this all sounds a bit confusing, that’s because it is.
 That’s exactly why you need to make sure you truly understand what a statistic means before using it to back up a point or incorporating it into your content.
 This guide from the Centre for Investigative Journalism provides some good tips for working with statistics:

-Incorporating all of these techniques will help you use the Web for effective research to build your credibility and support your content marketing strategy, making your site a credible source of quality information for your followers and potential leads.
+Incorporating all of these techniques will help you use the Web for effective research to build your credibility and support your content marketing strategy.
+When you use research and statistics right, your site becomes its own credible source of quality information for your followers and potential leads.